ProjectFairnessLabs/PF-MenuAPI/README.md

 ### You must

-- Provide appropritate credits when including this in your project.
+- Provide appropriate credits when including this in your project.
 - State any changes you made if you want to re-release this code.
 - Keep this license when editing the source code or using this code in your own projects.